carlosdg/RestaurantReviews/README.md

 MAPBOX_API_KEY=api_key
 ```

+## Run

+### Manually
-Install the app dependencies and generate the `public` folder
+Install the app dependencies, generate the app `public` folder and install the API server depedencies

 ```
-npm install && npm run build
+cd webapp && npm install && npm run build && cd ../data_api && npm install
 ```

-Now you can start a server listening on port 8080 with
+Now you can start the data server with `npm start`.
+Now, in a new terminal session, go to the `webapp` folder and run a web server to serve the public folder with `npm start`

+### Via docker-compose

 ```
-npm start
+docker-compose build
+docker-compose up
 ```

 ## Authors

 - Carlos Domínguez García

-**Note**: this project was started off from the [Udacity's mws-restaurant-stage-1 repository](https://github.com/udacity/mws-restaurant-stage-1).
+**Important Note**: this project was started off from the [Udacity's mws-restaurant-stage-1 repository](https://github.com/udacity/mws-restaurant-stage-1).
 They created that repository as a starting point for the nanodegree project.